 Although the substance model captures information essential to the description of materials in medicinal products there is often a strong regulatory need for additional information that is not captured at the substance level.
 The four groups of Specified Substance Elements allow for the explicit capture of information essential for the evaluation and tracking of material used in medicinal products.
 Each of the four groups of elements provides information essential for these regulatory needs in a manner that should facilitate complaince.

-Group 1 Specified Substance
+Group 1 Specified Substance (repeat as necessary)

 Multiple substance materials (e.g. simethicone, aluminum lakes), extracts and tinctures (herbal, and polymorphic forms of materials will be described and differentiated using Group 1 specified substance elements.